cooleydw494/codemonkeys-docs/src/assets/md/monkeys.md

 [toc]
-# Monkeys
+# 🐵 Monkeys

 A deep dive into the glorified config file that is the `Monkey` class.

-## 🐒 Monkey Basics
+## 🧱 Monkey Basics
-Monkeys are your tool for specifying the exact behavior of your Automations.
+`Monkey`s are your tool for specifying the exact behavior of your Automations.
 Your prompts, models, temperature, paths, and behavior specifications live here.
 The class-based approach unlocks advantages like inheritance, custom logic, and lifecycle hooks, but at heart the Monkey class maintains the simplicity of a config file.

-You can specify a Monkey when running an Automation using the `--monkey=<name>` CLI arg.
+You can specify a `Monkey` when running an `Automation` using the `--monkey=<name>` CLI arg.

 ```python
 from monkeys.monkey import Monkey